 Whether you are travelling in the city or plan on heading home for the holidays, it’s a great idea to keep it safe.
 With the streets and sidewalks busy with folks rushing through their holiday to-do lists, it’s important to keep road safety top of mind.
 Getting yourself tested before you travel is important.
 Try doing this up to 3 days before to circumvent any unexpected onset of illness while in transit.
 It’s good not just for you and fellow passengers, but for loved ones you may be visiting too.
 But this, like everything else travel-related these days, takes planning.
 If possible, travel with people you know and have been in contact with lately.
 This helps preserve the bubble and safety net.
 Follow the same precautions leading up to the trip.

 Be sure your festivities aren’t interrupted by safety concerns or mishaps.
-Preparing your home before your (planned or unplanned) guests arrive will help make your holiday party merry and safe.
+Preparing your home before your (planned or unplanned) guests arrive will help make your holiday NYE party merry and safe during the COVID-19 pandemic.

 For planned guests: